 Tasya Vos (Andrea Riseborough, Mandy) is an assassin in the near future.
 She can hijack a common brain implant to take over people’s minds and use them to carry out her assignments.
 We see get a look at this in the film’s opening minutes as she jacks into a woman’s brain and brutally stabs a man to death.
 She also has an ex-husband Michael (Rossif Sutherland, Hellions, Trench 11), and a son, Ira (Gage Graham-Arbuthnot).
 She claims she wants to reunite with them, But she also can’t bring herself to leave her job and do it.

 Things go badly off the rails when Tasya’s boss Girder (Jennifer Jason Leigh, Annihilation, Amityville: The Awakening) gives her her next assignment.
 Take over the body of Colin (Christopher Abbott, Piercing, It Comes At Night).
 He’s involved with Ava (Tuppence Middleton, Disappearance at Clifton Hill, Downton Abbey).
-Her father John (Sean Bean, Equilibrium, The Black Death) is the owner of a company who’s stepson intends to take over in a most hostile fashion.
+Her father John (Sean Bean, Equilibrium, Soldiers of Fortune) is the owner of a company whose stepson intends to take over in a most hostile fashion.
 The problems begin when Colin’s mind turns out to be strong enough to fight back.
-And his capacity for violence a match for hers as well.
+And his capacity for violence is a match for hers as well.